Anne Swarbrick: Politics

 In one of her last acts as minister she granted a licence to allow the bell of the sunken freighter the SS Edmund Fitzgerald to be retrieved to be used for a memorial for the families of the lost sailors.
-The NDP were defeated in the 1995 provincial election, and Swarbrick lost her seat to Progressive Conservative Jim Brown by 2,557 votes.
+The NDP was defeated in the 1995 provincial election, and Swarbrick lost her seat to Progressive Conservative Jim Brown by 2,557 votes.

 Cabinet positions

 After politics

 After her defeat, Swarbrick obtained her Master of Business Administration at Schulich School of Business, York University specializing in non-profit management.
 She started working as the executive director of the Canadian AIDS Treatment Information Exchange.

 In 2000, she received an award from York University's business school for her "outstanding public contribution".
 In 2003 she was appointed as the president of the Toronto Community Foundation.
 In 2009 she became the executive director of Habitat for Humanity (Halton).
 She went on to become the director of community development.
 She also helped lead the creation of the Halton Poverty Roundtable and was a member of Halton Region's Housing Advisory Committee.
 She retired from Habitat For Humanity in 2012.